-Your company credit card will undoubtedly get quite a workout during the holiday season, as you stock up for the annual holiday party and buy gifts for employees and vendors.
-If you intend to share your credit card with an employee to make purchases, make sure they clearly understand the company financial policies.
+Your company credit card will undoubtedly get quite a workout during the holiday season, as you stock up merchandise and buy gifts for employees and vendors.
+If you intend to share your credit card with an employee to make purchases, make sure they clearly understand the company’s financial policies.
 When you hit the stores, never leave your wallet or purse unattended.
 It only takes a few seconds for a thief to steal your wallet and all the personal information it contains.
 Also, never let your credit card out of your sight or let a salesperson take it somewhere you can’t see it, since handheld “skimming machines”—which record your card information—can be hidden in a hand or under a counter.

+- Step up your vigilance.
 Monitoring your company’s bank and credit card accounts regularly is more important than ever during the holiday shopping months and just after.
-Look for activity you didn’t initiate and keep a frequent eye on your account balance.
+Look for the activity you didn’t initiate and keep a frequent eye on your account balance.

-It’s a good idea to change your company’s passwords and PINs before, during or after the holiday season, in order to throw off thieves who may have gained access to them.
+- Protect your Passwords.
+It’s a good idea to change your company’s passwords and PINs before, during or after the holiday season, in order to throw off thieves who may have gained access to them through data breaches.
 Also, make sure each member of your staff uses a different password to access company data—in the event of a security breach, the password can then be used to trace the fraud.